ChandramouliSridharan/Illicit_Goods_Website/README.md

 3. This is a basic website which was designed and developed using HTML, CSS,Bootstrap, JS and Php.

-4. This repository contains all the files that I developed and also contain all the images that I used for background and icons.
+4. This repository contains all the files that we developed and also contain all the images that are being used as background images and icons.

 5. **main.html** is the starting page for this website.